full-path/ridesheet/src/getting-started.md

 - Formatting data to fit RideSheet's structure

 ### Training Staff
 Prepare your team for using RideSheet effectively, and plan for a temporary loss of productivity as staff acclimate to a new tool.
-If you are working with FullPath to get RideSheet set-up for your organization, we will help you conduct training sessions and get started.
+If you are working with FullPath to get RideSheet set up for your organization, we will help you conduct training sessions and get started.

 ### Security Best Practices
 Protect your organization's data by implementing security best practices, such as: